sunfishcode/io-lifetimes/README.md

    converting from an `impl Into*` into an `impl From*`.
  - [portable-views], demonstrating the convenience feature which allows one to temporarily "view" a file descriptor as any owning type such as `File`
+ - [flexible-apis], demonstrating how to write library APIs that accept untyped I/O resources.

 [hello]: https://github.com/sunfishcode/io-lifetimes/blob/main/examples/hello.rs
 [easy-conversions]: https://github.com/sunfishcode/io-lifetimes/blob/main/examples/easy-conversions.rs